Gerry1135/MemGraph/README.md

 # MemGraph
 Copyright (c) 2016 Gerry Iles (Padishar)

-This is a simple plugin to display of graph of memory allocation and garbage collection.
-It is intended as a troubleshooting and development aid rather than for general use.
+This started as a simple plugin that displays a graph of the Mono heap allocation rate and garbage collection, mainly intended as a troubleshooting and development aid rather than for general use.
+However, I have since devised a way to force Mono to keep significantly more free space in the heap, which can significantly reduce the frequency at which the heap fills up and the Mono garbage collection causes a stutter, so I have added it to this mod.

 ## Installation
-Copy the DLL from the zip file into the GameData folder of your KSP installation.
+Copy the MemGraph folder from the zip file into the GameData folder of your KSP installation.

 ## Usage
 Mod-KeypadMultiply toggles the display of the window.